-Training and preparation for running with endurance
+Training and preparation to run with endurance

 In 1 Corinthians 9:24-27 the apostle Paul compares our Christian life with a race.
 Athletes make a tremendous commitment to give it their all.
 They train hard and avoid eating or drinking too much.
 They push themselves and discipline themselves to beat everyone else—since only one is the winner.

 Paul is not saying that only one Christian will “win” salvation—just that we should put in as much, if not more, commitment, training, temperance, endurance and self-discipline as these athletes.
 The ancient Greek athletes received a crown of olive wreaths, but we are promised the most incredible eternal crown—to be kings and priests in the Kingdom of God (Revelation 1:6)!